 Why are you interested in the chosen topic?

 What questions do you have about the topic?

-What are you hoping to learn?
+Choose at least 3.
+What are you hoping to learn about each question you had?

 Body: should revolve around the important points of your topic: